Resilient Brand

 The company achieved 100 percent post-pandemic growth recovery in 2022, with projected profit growth continuing at 15–20 percent.
 Today 60 percent of products are exported to seven or more countries, with a Shanghai operations center established in 2021 signaling China market ambitions.

-Beyond craft: the mass market mission
+Beyond craft: The mass market mission

 Wilfred’s vision extends past artisanal chocolate.
 “Craft chocolate markets are small,” he acknowledges.
 “We believe that to effectively promote and sustain cacao farms in Malaysia is to turn them into healthier cocoa ingredients for mass commercial use.
 We are in the process of doing that.”